nattadasu/ryuuRyuusei/README.md

         and more).
   - [x] A lot of information about the media compared to competitors: synopsis, genres and themes, rating with total votes, and more!
   - [x] Know ID of the title you want to search?
-Use `/relations` command group instantly!
+Use `/media search` command group instantly!
-- [x] Shows your birthday; including remaining days to your upcoming birthday (based on MyAnimeList user profile).
+- [x] Shows your birthday directly from your MyAnimeList profile summary.
-- [x] Customizable Last.fm scrobble summary.
+- [x] Customizable summaries for MyAnimeList, Last.fm, AniList, and Shikimori.
 - [x] Export your data in JSON or Python dictionary format.
 - [x] Experience the *"true"* randomness result on `/anime random` and `/random nekomimi` commands![^1]